 - 1. Slide presentation: technology overview

 - 2. Demonstration

-- 3. Q & A
+- 3. Q&A

 For the cloud technology sharing presentation, groups will present in detail a cloud technology or service.
 Groups may elect to make a higher level presentation of two or more competing technologies, or a single detailed presentation on one specific technology.
-Groups must propose a unique topic for the presentation that is not a repeat of material covered in the lecture, and that is not covered by another group.
+Groups should propose a unique topic for the presentation that is not a repeat of material covered in the lecture, and that is not covered by another group.
 The instructor will approve presentation topics.
-Group presentations should last approximately 20-30 minutes: approximately 10-15 minutes for the presentation, 10 minutes for the demonstration, and 0-5 minutes for questions.
-The totial duration should not exceed 30 minutes including questions.
+Group presentations should last approximately 20-25 minutes: approximately 10-15 minutes for the presentation, 5-10 minutes for the demonstration, and 0-5 minutes for questions.
+The total duration should not exceed 30 minutes including questions.
 Technology sharing groups should prepare approximately 10-15 highly informative, impactful slides to present the technology.
-A demonstration should be made to show key features of the cloud service or technology.
+Demonstration should highlight key features of the cloud service or technology.
 The demonstrations should be carefully prepared to be completed in 5 to 10 minutes.
-Demonstrations that fail, or that drag on for significantly longer will result in the a loss of points for a disorganized presentation.
-Groups should make trade-offs and present focused material as comprehensive demonstrations may not be possible in <10 minutes.
-Presenting only certain features or a use-case example is a best practice.
+Demonstrations that fail, or that drag on for significantly longer resulting from disorganization will result in the a loss of points.
+Groups should make trade-offs and focus on presenting focused material to highlight key features as fully comprehensive demonstrations may not be possible in <10 minutes.
+Presenting only select key features, or providing a use-case as an example is a best practice.
 The grading emphasis will be on QUALITY of content and presentation, not quantity!

-It is recommended to decompose the presentation into parts, where each team member focuses on producing slides and presenting each part.
+Presentations should be decomposed into parts, where each team member focuses on producing slides and presenting each part.